Find the Best Coffee Scale in 2024 for Accurate Brewing

-Digital coffee scales with a timer like the OXO 11212400 Good Grips 6 Lb Precision Coffee Scale, are more popular with hobby brewers as they measure from 0.5 or 1 gram up in 0.1 gram intervals.
+A digital coffee scale with timer like the OXO 11212400 Good Grips 6 Lb Precision Coffee Scale, is more popular with hobby brewers as they measure from 0.5 or 1 gram up in tiny 0.1 gram intervals.
 Despite the improved accuracy, espresso brewers will find the response time is still too slow to use this type of scale for espresso brewing.
 But having a built-in timer is a convenient feature for pour-over lovers to experiment with different extraction times.

 FOR THE ENVIROMENTALIST ESPRESSO LOVER

-Another great option are functional and portable coffee scales with a timer that can quickly be recharged via USB-C like the Timemore Black Mirror Digital Coffee Scale.
+Another great option is a functional and portable coffee scale with timer that can quickly be recharged via USB-C like the Timemore Black Mirror Digital Coffee Scale.
 Unlike with the previous models, forget about stocking up on AAA batteries and enjoy a more environmentally friendly option.
 This coffee scale measures in 0.1 gram increments for highest precision and comes with an integrated timer for total control of your coffee brewing process.
 It is slim enough to fit on the drip tray of many espresso machines and responsive enough to pull a precise shot of espresso.